AstroAir/ollama-proxy/README.md

 # Ollama Proxy

-A modern, high-performance proxy server that translates Ollama API calls to OpenRouter, enabling seamless access to a wide variety of AI models through the familiar Ollama interface.
+A modern, high-performance multi-provider proxy server that translates Ollama API calls to multiple AI providers, enabling seamless access to a wide variety of AI models through the familiar Ollama interface.

 ## Overview

-Ollama Proxy acts as a bridge between any Ollama-compatible client and the OpenRouter API.
-This allows you to use your favorite tools and applications that support Ollama with the extensive range of models offered by OpenRouter, without needing to modify your client-side code.
+Ollama Proxy acts as a bridge between any Ollama-compatible client and multiple AI providers including OpenRouter, OpenAI, Anthropic Claude, Google Gemini, Azure OpenAI, AWS Bedrock, and local Ollama instances.
+This allows you to use your favorite tools and applications that support Ollama with the extensive range of models offered by these providers, without needing to modify your client-side code.

 ## Features

-- **🔄 Seamless Translation**: Converts Ollama API calls to the OpenRouter format.
+- **🔄 Multi-Provider Support**: Seamlessly connects to OpenRouter, OpenAI, Anthropic, Google, Azure OpenAI, AWS Bedrock, and local Ollama
+- **🧠 Intelligent Routing**: Model-based routing, load balancing, and automatic failover between providers
-- **🚀 High Performance**: Built with modern Python and `asyncio` for speed.
+- **🚀 High Performance**: Built with modern Python and `asyncio` for maximum throughput and scalability
-- **⚙️ Flexible Configuration**: Configure via environment variables, `.env` files, or CLI arguments.
+- **⚙️ Flexible Configuration**: Configure via environment variables, `.env` files, or CLI arguments
-- **🔍 Model Filtering**: Control which OpenRouter models are exposed.
+- **🔍 Advanced Filtering**: Control which models are exposed from each provider
-- **📊 Structured Logging**: JSON logs for better observability.
+- **📊 Comprehensive Monitoring**: Detailed metrics, health checks, and performance tracking
+- **🔧 Scalability Features**: Connection pooling, request queuing, rate limiting, and async optimization
+- **🛡️ Robust Error Handling**: Circuit breakers, retry logic, and graceful degradation
-- **🐳 Docker Support**: Easy to deploy with Docker and Docker Compose.
+- **🐳 Docker Support**: Easy to deploy with Docker and Docker Compose

 ## Getting Started